-FF Letter Gothic Text supports up to 77 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Czech, Kazakh, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin, Cyrillic, and Other scripts.
+FF Letter Gothic Text supports up to 77 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

 FF Letter Gothic is a family designed by Albert Pinggera based on the old IBM “Letter Gothic” typewriter faces.
 As the name suggests, this version is not monospaced, but is proportionally-spaced for setting text.
 A monospaced version is available; see FF Letter Gothic Mono.
 Each of FF Letter Gothic Text’s three weights is accompanied by a true italic companion.
 As is the case with many families from FontFont, the default figure style of the FF Letter Gothic Text fonts are oldstyle figures, although lining figures are available via OpenType.
 Like the classic “DIN” and “OCR” designs, “Letter Gothic” has experienced a renaissance in recent years since being revived and updated by FontFont.
 Graphic designers are attracted by the non-designed nuances of these classics, because of their bare geometry (DIN), the monospacing (OCR, Letter Gothic), or the charm of the technological “bronze-age.”